www.troop2el.org

 Uniform and Handbook - $30 to $40

-Troop 2 provides each new scout with a required Troop 2 neckerchief.
-Other uniform items such as hats, belts and scout pants are available at scout shops and are considered optional by Troop 2.
+Troop 2 provides each new scout with a required Troop 2 neckerchief, slide and shoulder loops upon crossing into the troop.
+Merit Badge, rank and other advancements are also provided when the scout has achieved them.
+Other uniform items such as hats, belts and scout pants are available at scout shops and are considered optional by Troop 2 - please see link above for what clothing is worn when.

-Troop 2 and the Chief Okemos Council may have scholarships available to assist Scouts in meeting the costs of participation in some activities.
+Troop/Crew 2, Chief Okemos District and Michigan Crossroads Council may have scholarships available to assist Scouts in meeting the costs of participation in some activities.
 Requests for scholarship consideration are treated confidentially.

 Organization

-Troop 2 is a participating member of the Ojibwa District of the Chief Okemos Council, Boy Scouts of America.
-The Troop's organization consists of the Troop, a Chartered Organization, a Troop Committee, and the Troop's Parents.
+Troop 2 is a participating member of the Chief Okemos District of the Michigan Crossroads Council, Boy Scouts of America.
+The Troop's organization consists of Scouts BSA Boy Troop 2, Scouts BSA Girl Troop 2, BSA Venturing Crew 2, a Chartered Organization, a Troop Committee, and the Troop's Parents.

-The Troop is a group made up of several Boy Scout patrols.
-Each Patrol usually consists of a Patrol Leader and four to eight Scouts.
-The boys in a patrol elect their Patrol Leader who in turn appoints the Assistant Patrol Leader.
+The Troop is a group made up of several patrols.
+Each Patrol usually consists of a Patrol Leader and about seven Scouts.
+The scouts in a patrol elect their Patrol Leader who in turn appoints the Assistant Patrol Leader.

 The Patrol Leaders, with the Senior Patrol Leader as their head, form the Patrol Leaders' Council, which plans the activities and runs the Troop meetings.